canvasxyz/canvas/packages/gossiplog/README.md

 The `cid` in a message signature is the CID of the `Message` object using the `dag-cbor` codec and `sha2-256` multihash digest.
 The `signature` signs the raw bytes of the CID (`cid.bytes`); the `Signature` object carries all the relevant contextual data including the signature type and the public key.

-Most GossipLog methods pass signatures alongside messages using a `[signature: Signature | null, message: Message<Payload>]` tuple type.
+Most GossipLog methods pass signatures alongside messages using a `[signature: Signature, message: Message<Payload>]` tuple type.

 Expressing an application's access control logic purely in terms of public keys and signatures can be challenging.
 The simplest case is one where a only a known fixed set of public keys are allowed to write to the log; at the very least, this generalizes all of Hypercore's use cases.
 Another simple case is for open-ended applications where end users have keypairs, and the application can access the private key and programmatically sign messages directly.